broofa/BroofaJS/persistentmap/README.md

 Features:
   * ES6 Map api
   * Performant (100K's writes/second sustained)
-  * Append-only file store for preformance and durability
+  * Append-only, atomic file operations for performance and reliability
   * Configurable, capped file size

 Note: This API has not been designed or tested for cases involving large amounts